.

 The last surviving member of the family appears to be William Alfred.
 In 1921 he is living in Worcester.
 He also appears in the 1939 registration list, his DOB given as 19 December 1878.
 Age 61, single, he is living in Bristol in what looks like a lodging house, recorded as unemployed.
 His death is recorded in Bristol in 1948.
 The Brush line descending from Joseph (born 1783-1791) appears to end with his death.

 At 1856 a Joseph Brush marries in Worcester - to Emma Ashley or Harriet Freeman.
-From the 1871 inforation I am guessing it was Emma.
+From the 1871 information I am guessing it was Emma.

 At the 1871 census a Jos Brush, a Leather glove dyer is living in Yeovil.
 His birthplace is given as Somerset.
 He is age 41 ( so born 1829/30) which fits closely to the 10 year old Joseph from 1841.
 A married Emma Brush age 42, gloveress, is living in Worcester by herself.
 Her death is recorded in Q4 of 1871 at Worcester.

-At the 1881 census a Joseph Brush, born Worcester reappears.
+At the 1881 census a Joseph Brush, said to be born in Worcester, reappears.
 A glover living as a lodger in the Blockhouse area of Worcester.
 His age is 53 so born 1827/8.
-Close to but not exact to the young Jospeh seen in 1841.
+Close to but not exact to the young Joseph seen in 1841 or .
 He is listed as married but with no wife.

 The death of Joseph age 61 is recorded in Q4 1889.
 There is no evidence of any children.

-And one Joseph or two?
-Two I believe.
-I think the child born in 1810 must have died and the last, late, child was also named Joseph.
-Joseph of Cheshire is surely of another Brush, or Brusch, family.
-The likelihood of Joseph and Mary naming two living sons the same is remote.
-Although no sort of link can be made, a Joseph Brush was buried in Frome in Somerset in 1786. (from somewhere there is a suggestion that he was dscribed as a son of william) This could put him in the same generation as the father of Thomas[W1] and might provide a reason for the apparent Worcester/Somerset link.
+Although no sort of link can be made, a Joseph Brush was buried in Frome in Somerset in 1786. (from somewhere there is a suggestion that he was described as a son of william) This could put him in the same generation as the father of Thomas[W1] and might provide a reason for the apparent Worcester/Somerset link.

 Next Sections